 ◘ Fig. B-15 The uneven distribution of global biodiversity: Species numbers of plants per 10,000 km2 (from Barthlott et al. 2014).

 The map shows the spatial global distribution of biodiversity with the best currently achievable high resolution.
-On this map, areas of high biodiversity are shown in red and those with low biodiversity in light colours (bluegreenand yellow).
+On this map, areas of high biodiversity are shown in red and those with low biodiversity in light colours (bluegreen yellow).
 Areas of high biodiversity with more than 3,000 species per 10,000 km2 are concentrated in the tropics and subtropics, especially in mountainous regions.
-Spaces of low diversity are the warm (Sahara, Arabian desert, Atacama desert, etc.) and cold (polar regions, Tibetan plateau, etc.) deserts of the Earth with <100 species per 10,000 km2.
+Regions of low diversity are the warm (Sahara, Arabian desert, Atacama desert, etc.) and cold (polar regions, Tibetan plateau, etc.) deserts of the Earth with <100 species per 10,000 km2.
 This latitudinal gradient has been known for a long time.
 The reason is the increasing favourability of hygrothermal parameters towards the equator.
 A water temperature of more than 26°C of the sea surface shows a surprisingly good correlation with the highly diverse tropical areas.
-Where there is too little water (e.g. Sahara) or where edaphic conditions are unfavourable (e.g. nutrient-poor Gran Sabanah in Venezuela), species-poor systems can also exist in tropical and subtropical areas.
+Where there is too little water (e.g. Sahara) or where edaphic conditions are unfavourable (e.g. nutrient-poor Gran Sabana in Venezuela), species-poor systems can also exist in tropical and subtropical areas.
 Obviously, however, soil nutrients are not responsible for the development of high biodiversity.
 On the contrary, ancient, very nutrient-poor areas in Southwest Australia or in the Cape region with extremely poor quartz sands often have an incredible biodiversity.

 In the search for causal dependencies for the diversity patterns, a number of principal relationships can be identified.
 It becomes clear that high biodiversity is by no means linked only to tropical regions: The Caucasus is comparatively richer in species than parts of the Congo lowland rainforest.
 Here, a second fundamental factor plays the decisive role: The biodiversity of a given space is strongly dependent on habitat heterogeneity (Kreft & Jetz 2007, Kreft et al. 2008), i.e. the diversity of abiotic factors (climate, geology, geomorphology, soils, water availability) within this space, which we subsume under the term 'geodiversity' (Mutke & Barthlott 2005) in contrast to Gray (2004), who subsumes only geological-geomorphological structures and processes under geodiversity.
 Highest diversities are almost always found in mountainous areas (Agakhanjanz & Breckle 2002).
 This suggests that higher attention should be paid to the mountainous regions of the world when considering conservation measures on a global scale.
 They may represent refuges and gene pools for species, especially in the course of global climate change.